James Anderson and Stuart Broad could play together in pink-ball Test against India, says captain Joe Root

 Root also hopes to have "world-class" Jofra Archer back in contention after the paceman missed the second Test in Chennai - which India won by 317 runs to level the series - with an elbow injury.

-"You'd be wrong to ever write off those two doing anything with their records and what they have produced," said Root.
+"You'd be wrong to ever write off those two doing anything with their records and what they have produced," Root said of Broad and Anderson.

 "I am sure there will be opportunities where they get to play together in the near future and much further down the line as well.